 Surface crochet isn’t just for crochet either.
 It’s a great way of adding embellishment like vertical stripes to knitting, as you can see here.
 It can be added to plastic or wire mesh.
 Why not get adventurous and use leftover yarn to surface crochet a funky design onto a basket?

 Surface crochet is a simple decorative technique for embellishing all kinds of work, from blankets and sweaters to plastic or wire mesh.
 The method is straightforward for anyone who has learned basic crochet.
 The trickiest bit is adapting your tension and keeping it even, so your decorations don’t distort the face they’re anchored on.
+Although hand sewing details is debatably easier, this gives a whole unique look you don’t want to miss out on.

 Most of all, this is a really easy and accessible skill to experiment and have fun with.
 Let us know what you’re planning to make in the comments box down below!